 National Geographic elaborates that superblooms require a few basic ingredients to come to fruition: they are “a good rain year,” (but not just a single deluge), “cool nighttime temperatures, and a well-stocked seed bank.”
 Historically those conditions have brought superblooms every decade or so, although climate change has made that schedule much less predictable.

-Some other blooms we’ve enjoyed in past years include Bermuda Buttercups in Davenport and wild mustard in Half Moon Bay, although both are invasive species.
+Here in the Bay Area, some blooms we’ve enjoyed in past years include Bermuda Buttercups in Davenport and wild mustard in Half Moon Bay, although both are invasive species.
 In fact, in a rare exception to the “don’t step on the flowers” rule, Iacopi Farms invited visitors to walk among their invasive wild mustard bloom and even charged $10 admission fees.
 The flowers were crushed at the end of the season anyway to fertilize the land.